mwmlln/shinju_select/README.md

 **Returning registered users would like**

   * Easily login and log out
-  * Quickly navigate to the pages or items they wish
+  * Quickly navigate to the pages or items they wish to seek
   * See/edit my profile
   * View the history of my order
-  * Quickly find out what items are added recently
+  * Quickly find out what items have been added recently

 ### 1.4 Site Owners Goals